MidhunPramod/CredenceTask/README.md

 Routes

-get('/') -> will show all the data in the database post('/add) -> will add a new entry in the database
+get('/') -> will show all the data in the database, post('/add) -> will add a new entry in the database